ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer. To see other pages, use the menu.

 The following factors can raise a person’s risk of developing mesothelioma:

 Asbestos exposure.
 Between 70% to 80% of people diagnosed with mesothelioma have been exposed to asbestos.
 Asbestos is a group of natural minerals found in the earth.
-Because of its strong, flexible fibers, asbestos was once commonly added to cement, insulation, roof shingles, and other products.
+Because of its strong, flexible fibers and fire-proof properties, asbestos was once commonly added to cement, insulation, roof shingles, and other products.
 People involved in making products containing asbestos or installing or maintaining these products can breathe in or swallow the asbestos fibers.
 These fibers can also be carried in asbestos dust on clothing or personal items, exposing family members of the workers to potentially high levels of the minerals.
 Current safety regulations require people who work with asbestos to wear protective equipment and to shower and change clothes before leaving the workplace.

 Radiation exposure.
 Radiation exposure may cause mesothelioma, such as when a patient has previously received radiation therapy for lymphoma.